CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 * user's private group, named the same as user login, which represents the exclusive user permissions.
 * ``public`` group with permissions that apply to all users in MWDB.

+Additionally, user can be member of ``registered`` group with permissions that apply only to non-guest users in MWDB.

 Users' permissions are the sum of permissions of their groups.

 Object access rules